TOBAR NA GAEDHILGE 1.13

 AU032B: The Nigger of the Narcissus; Joseph Conrad

 Original e-text: Jeffrey Triggs, via Oxford Text Archive.
 This is based on the Penguin Classics edition of 1988.
-Several "corrections" have been made to bring it into line with the 1921 text of Heinemann's "Works of Joseph Conrad", which is closer to both the Gaelic and French translations.
+Several alterations have been made to bring it into line with the 1921 text of Heinemann's "Works of Joseph Conrad", which is closer to both the Gaelic and French translations.

 Pagination: Penguin Classics, pp 1–128